memcmahon/checks-for-understanding/module-2/backend/week_two.md

 Note: When you're done, submit a PR.

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?
+  * ActiceRecord is a DSL which helps with communicating with and manipulating a database.
 2. Assume you have the following model:

 ```ruby